topeomot2/twitter-ui-app/README.md

 Twitter ui created with Flutter

-The aim if this project is to build a Twitter Mobile App UI but with the following constraint
+The aim of this project is to build a Twitter Mobile App UI but with the following constraint

 * Use only widgets that come out of the box in Flutter